implse/Data_Structure_Python/README.md

 #### Depth First Search :

 - 2 methods for DFS recursive or iterative.
-- use a stack for the iterative method.
+- Use a stack for the iterative method.

 Depth First Search Traversal Methods :